Jason2866/Tasmota-specials/README.md

-Github Workflow to build the unofficial firmwares
+Github Workflow to deploy the unofficial fimrwares